Shkirskiy/image_alignement/README.md

 3. Scripts auto-discover the JSON file (if only one exists)
 4. All scripts use `python3` command
 5. GPU alignment will use CUDA if available, otherwise CPU
+6. **All pipeline activity is logged to `scripts_output/log.txt`** with timestamps
+7. The log file persists across runs - check it for debugging or tracking progress

 ## Advanced Options